Clear and concise campaigns perform better and can be shown neatly on all devices. This section covers campaign editorial requirements.

 - Bold lettering

-The title for the ads shown in placement is the leading text before the ad copy by default.
-Up to 50 characters are supported.
+The title for the creative shown in placement is the leading text before the creative copy by default.
+Up to 250 characters are supported.

-Ensure the title and ad copy read together make grammatical and contextual sense.
+Ensure the title and creative copy read together make grammatical and contextual sense.

-It is best practice for the title to include the promotion or special offer, and the advertiser name.
+It is best practice for the title to include the promotion or special offer, and the partner name.

-- Ad copy: Sign up for emails on offers like free two-day shipping on thousands of items.
+- Creative Copy: Sign up for emails on offers like free two-day shipping on thousands of items.
 Shop now.

 Logos used as part of campaigns must: